mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 {{<notice type="info">}}

-I'm trying a new idea for a few months where I'm announcing ways readers can help me.
+I'm trying a new idea this month where I announce ways readers can help me.
 If you're a fan of this blog and you think you might be able to help with one of these, [email me](/about/).

 {{</notice>}}